-ENVIRONMENTAL AND SOCIAL IMPACT OF INGREDIENTS SUPPLY CHAIN SASB metric Our response Suppliers' social and environmental responsibility audit: (1) Non-conformance rate, (2) Associated corrective action rate for: (a) major and (b) minor non conformances
+ENVIRONMENTAL AND SOCIAL IMPACT OF INGREDIENTS SUPPLY CHAIN SASB metric Our response Suppliers' social and environmental responsibility audit: Please refer to GRI 414 of this report.
+(1) Non-conformance rate, (2) Associated corrective action rate for: (a) major and (b) minor non-conformances

-SASB metric Our response Percentage of beverage ingredients sourced from regions with high or extremely high baseline water stress Globally we have 44 manufacturing sites in water stressed regions.
-10 out of 44 are in India.
-For more information please refer to our Global Annua Report.
-As part of Society 2030 ambition, we are working towards replenishing more water than we use in our operations in water stressed regions by FY 26.
-In the reporting period, we have executed water replenishment projects in these regions that can be referred in our Business responsibility report FY 21-22.
+SASB metric Our response Percentage of beverage ingredients sourced from regions with high or extremely high baseline water-stress Globally, we have 44 manufacturing sites in water-stressed regions.
+10 ou of 44 are in India.
+For more information, please refer to our Global Annual Report.
+As part of Society 2030 ambition, we are working towards replenishing more water than we use in our operations in water-stressed regions by FY 2025-26.
+In the reporting period, we have executed water replenishment projects in these regions that can be referred in our Business Responsibility Sustainability Reporting for FY 2022-23.
 List of priority beverage ingredients and description of sourcing risks due to environmental and social considerations Please refer to GRI 301 of this report.

-ACTIVITY METRIC SASB metric Our response Volume of products sold Please see Annual Report.
+ACTIVITY METRIC SASB metric Our response Volume of products sold Please see Annual Report .
 Number of production facilities Please see GRI 2-7 in this document.
 Total fleet road miles travelled Omission: Data capturing in progress.